 The recommended starting dose of Entresto is 100 mg twice daily.
-A starting dose of 50 mg twice daily is recommended for patients not currently taking an angiotensin-converting enzyme (ACE) inhibitor or an angiotensin II receptor blocker (ARB), and should be considered for patients previously taking low doses of these agents (see Pharmacology: Clinical Studies under Actions).
+A starting dose of 50 mg twice daily is recommended for patients not currently taking an angiotensin-converting enzyme (ACE) inhibitor or an angiotensin II receptor blocker (ARB), and should be considered for patients previously taking low doses of these agents (see Pharmacology: Pharmacodynamics: CLINICAL STUDIES under Actions).

 The dose of Entresto should be doubled every 2-4 weeks to the target dose of 200 mg twice daily, as tolerated by the patient.

 Due to the potential risk of angioedema when used concomitantly with an ACE inhibitor, Entresto must not be started until 36 hours after discontinuing ACE inhibitor therapy (see CONTRAINDICATIONS).